japila-books/apache-spark-internals/docs/ExecutorAllocationManagerSource.md

-== [[ExecutorAllocationManagerSource]] ExecutorAllocationManagerSource -- Metric Source for Dynamic Allocation
+# ExecutorAllocationManagerSource -- Metric Source for Dynamic Allocation

 `ExecutorAllocationManagerSource` is a link:spark-metrics-MetricsSystem.adoc[metric source] for xref:ROOT:spark-dynamic-allocation.adoc[] with name `ExecutorAllocationManager` and the following gauges: